 Read more: What Happens to Lactic Acid After Exercise?

-What Is Lactic Acid?
+What Is Lactic Acidosis?

 What to Do Before a Workout

 Eat Carbohydrates: Starting an exercise session after a fast, such as first thing in the morning, can lead to fatigue.
-Have a small carbohydrate-containing snack before a workout, such as a small fruit or 6-ounce serving of yogurt to give your body some fuel.
+Have complex carbohydrates before a workout, such as beans, vegetables or grains, to give your body some fuel.